runrig-coop/hedgerows/index.md

 ground up, but it's for the sole benefit of isolated individuals.
 The complete atomization of society into self-interested agents is not the same as bottom-up organization.
 It's a lie that merely enables the top-down exploitation of the many by the few.
-Coincidently, it is the same Balkanized condition that the thought leaders at Davos tend to mistake for "freedom."
+Coincidentally, it is the same Balkanized condition that the thought leaders at Davos tend to mistake for "freedom."
 It's a corollary of the _Homo economicus_ fallacy first espoused by utilitarian philosophers almost two centuries ago and roundly discredited ever since.
 Dressing the old notion up in